jina-ai/examples/flow-api-tutorial/README.md

   }
 }
 ```

-The structure of the message is defined in the format of [protobuf](https://docs.jina.ai/chapters/proto/docs.html).
+The structure of this message is defined in the format of [protobuf](https://docs.jina.ai/chapters/proto/docs.html).
 Check more details of the data structure at [`jina.proto`](https://docs.jina.ai/chapters/proto/docs.html#jina.proto).
 Messages are passed between the Pods in the Flow.

-`envelope` and `request` are the top of the data structure. `envelope` includes some metadata and control data. `request` contains input data and related metadata.
-A 3*8 matrix was sent to the Flow as an input. which matches 3 `request.index.docs`, and the `request.index.docs.blog.shape` is 8.
+`envelope` and `request` are at the top of the data structure:

+* `envelope` includes metadata and control data.
+* `request` contains input data and related metadata.
+The input is a 3*8 matrix that is sent to the Flow, which matches 3 `request.index.docs`, and the `request.index.docs.blog.shape` is 8.
 The vector of the matrix is stored in `request.index.docs.blob`, and the `request.index.docs.blob.dtype` indicates the type of the vector.

 `search_ndarray()` is the API for searching `np.ndarray`.
-The data structure will be replaced from `request.index` to `request.search`. and the other nodes stay the same.
+The data structure will be replaced from `request.index` to `request.search`, and the other nodes stay the same.

 ```python
 import numpy as np
 from jina.flow import Flow